neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 :width: 300px
 ```

-With that said, the pre before post shape is the one we’re normally talking about, and that what we'll focus on in this section.
+With that said, the pre before post shape is the one we're normally talking about, and that what we'll focus on in this section.

 ## Modelling STDP